Most of the discussion is now taking place on my private blog. Please email me if you would like an invitation.

 We have results from confirmed descendants of Ephraim, Benjamin, and John.
-(Lines of Jeremiah and Joseph ended) Need volunteers for descendants of Christopher, Obadiah and Samuel.
-I believe the Samuel line relatively prolific.
+(Lines of Jeremiah and Joseph ended) Need volunteers for descendants of Christopher, Obadiah.

-Thomas Wheadon 4 matches.
-He had 2 sons (several of these branches changed their name to Wheaton)
+Thomas Wheadon Group C 4 matches.
+He had 2 sons (several of these branches changed their name to Wheaton) Group C

 1) Thomas Jr. 4 sons (3 surviving all with male issue)

 What a difference a couple of years and new testing capabilities can make.
 This is our tree a couple of years ago.
 Please note that WHEATON Group C ended with the terminal SNP L48.
 The key is to remember each SNP is a mutation that happened once in the history of mankind.
 All patrilineal descendants of that man will carry that SNP.
 Every few hundred years one of the male descendants will have a new mutation or SNP.
 It is these SNPS that allow us to track through a man's Y-DNA the journey that a man's Y DNA has taken.
 If each SNP is followed from its terminal back up the Y Tree more and more men will share that SNP.
 Eventually we would get back to the first tribe of men who are of Haplogroup A0.
 Then to A1>B>C>F>K>P>R. From R>M269 where WHEATON GROUPS A, B and D part ways with GROUP C. Group C carried the U106 (S21) SNP and the rest P312 (S28) SNP.
 (Why they have double names and such confusing letters has to do with the Lab where they were discovered and the sequence in which they were discovered---maybe someday someone will revamp the names but for now that's what we are stuck with)